Alaska: Breeding Birds and Mammals in the Tundra

 Trip Considerations

 PACE: Moderate.
-While we don’t tend to move large distances on any particular day in Alaska, the days are very long (in the Land of the Midnight Sun).
+While we don’t tend to move long distances on any particular day in Alaska, the days are very long (in the Land of the Midnight Sun).
 On some days there may be optional post-dinner excursions.
-All dinners and some breakfasts are usually in good local restaurants.
+All dinners and some breakfasts are in good local restaurants.
 Lunches tend to be simpler and lighter, and we will have picnic lunches on several days of the trip.
 Breakfast options in Nome are limited - often we will buy breakfast foods at a local supermarket and you can eat them in your room before we go out birding (coffee is available in the lobby).

 CLIMATE: Variable.
 Alaska often experiences quite a range of conditions throughout late spring and summer, and temperatures can be at times quite warm (even up to a balmy 80°F/27°C in the Anchorage area in some years) to downright cold around Barrow (at times below freezing).
 Wind is also a prominent feature in coastal Alaska, especially around Barrow, and can make the apparent temperature seem much colder.
 Good, winter clothing and good quality rain gear are essential on this tour as are rubber boots (waders can be useful too but not essential).
 Rain is also possible throughout the tour, and occasionally some light snow falls at Barrow or Nome.
 Normal daytime highs in this season are: Anchorage, lows of 40-48 °F and highs of 56-63°F (4.5-9°C and 13.5-17.5°C respectively ); Seward varies between around 36-76 °F (2.5-24.5°C).
 Please remember, in Seward, while on the cruise to the glaciers, the wind chill can make it feel much colder than the actual temperature.
 In Nome, temperatures are usually between 45-70°F (7-21°C), and in Barrow between 32-55°F (0-13°C).